-CCR section 1327 - Criteria for approval of clinical training programs for foreign medical students by the Board.
+16 CCR section 1327 - Criteria for approval of clinical training programs for foreign medical students

+Pursuant to B&P Code section 2064 a medical student enrolled in an international medical school recognized by the Board may practice medicine in a clinical training program approved by the Board.
 A clinical training program shall submit a written application for such approval.
 16 CCR section 1327 allows a hospital, that meets all of the minimum requirements and that has been approved by the Board, to provide clinical clerkships to international medical school students.
 This section requires the hospital to have a formal affiliation agreement with the school for the specific clerkships that will be taught in the training program.